borchero/switchboard/README.md

 #### External-DNS

-The cert-manager integration causes Switchboard to create a `DNSEndpoint` resource for an `IngressRoute` if the ingress references at least one host.
+The external-dns integration causes Switchboard to create a `DNSEndpoint` resource for an `IngressRoute` if the ingress references at least one host.
 Given the example ingress route above, Switchboard creates the following endpoint: